Aboriginal Housing Program in Partnership with Chez Doris

 Overall, this project has been one of the most meaningful and unforgettable experiences.
 Sharing stories and compassion with each of these women, moved me to tears but also empowered me in ways I can’t describe.
 Though if I was going to be honest, I had moments of hesitation of wanting to help but not overstep throughout this whole process.
 Regardless, each one of them taught me what sheer resilience in life looks like while overcoming systemic and institutional forms of oppression they face on a daily basis.

-I hope this project has allowed you to be more aware of the realities of Indigenous people around you.
-And I hope the next time you cross paths with a Native person, you reflect on your bias and reflect on your inner thoughts.
-Lets continue to build allyship and stronger relationships through shared stories and experience.
+I hope this project has allowed you to be more aware of the realities of Indigenous folks on this land we occupy.
+And I hope the next time you cross paths with an Indigenous person, you reflect on your bias and reflect on your inner thoughts.
+Lets continue to build allyship and stronger relationships through shared stories and experiences.

 We shall stand in solidarity.